syncfusion-content/blazor-docs/blazor/treeview/how-to/remove-parent-checkbox.md

 ---
 layout: post
-title: Remove checkbox of the parent node in Blazor TreeView Component | Syncfusion
+title: Remove checkbox of the parent node in Blazor TreeView | Syncfusion
 description: Learn here all about Remove checkbox of the parent node in Syncfusion Blazor TreeView component and more.
 platform: Blazor
 control: TreeView